britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by UDP-Lite are:

-- unicast (as for UDP).
-- multicast, anycast, or IPv4 broadcast (as for UDP).
+- unicast, multicast, anycast, or IPv4 broadcast (as for UDP),
-- port multiplexing (as for UDP).
+- port multiplexing (as for UDP),
-- message-oriented delivery (as for UDP).
+- message-oriented delivery (as for UDP),
-- Uni-or bidirectional communication.
-Transmission in each direction is independent (as for UDP).
+- Uui-or bidirectional communication where the transmissions in each direction are independent (as for UDP),
-- non-reliable delivery (as for UDP).
+- non-reliable delivery (as for UDP),
-- non-ordered delivery (as for UDP).
+- non-ordered delivery (as for UDP),
-- mis-delivery detection (the checksum always provides protection from mis-delivery).
+- mis-delivery detection (the checksum always provides protection from mis-delivery), <!-- editors note: is this an own feature?
+If yes, change everywhere incl. section 5-->
-- partial or full payload protection.
-The checksum coverage field indicates the size of the payload data covered by the checksum.
+- partial or full payload protection (where the checksum coverage field indicates the size of the payload data covered by the checksum).

 ## Datagram Congestion Control Protocol (DCCP)